bss114/protocols/libraryprep_metagenomic/IlluminaPrep_Individual.md

 - [ ] Briefly centrifuge
 - [ ] Capture beads (will take approximately 2 minutes)
 - [ ] Remove and discard supernatant
 - [ ] Working **very** quickly to prevent beads from drying, add 8µL of the PCR Master Mix to each tube.
-Briefly mix by pipetting to ensure beads are resuspended in Master Mix.
+Briefly mix by pipetting gently to ensure beads are resuspended in Master Mix.
-- [ ] Transfer 2 µL of corresponding index to each well and mix by pipetting
+- [ ] Transfer 2 µL of corresponding index to each well and mix by pipetting gently.
-- [ ] Briefly centrifuge, ensure there are no bubbles
+- [ ] Briefly centrifuge, ensure there are no bubbles.
 - [ ] Transfer to preheated thermocycler running program **BLT PCR** (*see thermocycler program appendix*)
       	<br>*Note: 6 cycles is recommended for ~30ng input DNA.
 For some applications such as virome, increasing cycles may be required up to 12 cycles.
 This may decrease fragment sizes from 500-600 to ~400-450.
 The decision should be made with care depending on user's needs.*
 - [ ] After BLT PCR, either proceed, or store at -20˚C.